 Book your APPOINTMENT here (1 passport = 1 appointment).

 3. Attend the Spanish visa interview with required documents.

 The visa is requested personally and in the case of minors, with their parents or legal guardians.

 The Consular Office may ask the applicant to submit any missing documents, or to provide additional documents or data that are necessary for a decision regarding the application.
 The applicant may also be called in for a personal interview.

-* You are required the additional document, you can submit it on Monday, Wednesday or Friday, withouth an appointment, between 10:00AM and 12:00PM.
-It is necessary to submit the original and photocopy with the prrof of receipt of the application.
+* If you were asked to submit any additional documents, you can submit it on Monday, Wednesday or Friday, without an appointment, between 10:00AM and 12:00PM.
+It is necessary to submit the original and photocopy with your "visa enrollment receipt".

 4. Getting a decision on your application

 When a visa application is submitted, the Consular Office will provide the applicant with proof of receipt of the application("Visa enrollment receipt") with a code that enables them to check the status of the dossier through the following link: https://sutramiteconsular.maec.es/Home.aspx